Brenda Eeds, Director

 Richard Eeds, Marketing Director

-We welcome Richard to Pacific Conservatory where his responsibilities include advertising, promotion of the schools, social media, strategic partnerships and efforts to increase enrollment and expand our mission.
+We welcome Richard to Pacific Conservatory where his responsibilities include advertising, promotion of the schools, social media, strategic partnerships, efforts to increase enrollment and expand our mission.

 Ray Glider, Drums & Percussion

 Playing and performing since the age of 5, Ray has performed with the California State University San Bernardino and San Bernardino Valley College Jazz bands and various cover bands and original projects over the last 35 years.
 Current projects span jazz standards to mellow acoustic contemporary to driving Classic Rock.